What is a PPA? The Guide to Power Purchase Agreements

 If this is not the case, we may want to consider a long-form contract where all the terms of the agreement are defined.

-1. Changes in law and regulations
+8. Changes in Law and Regulations

 What happens if there is a change in the law that materially affects the obligations of one or both parties in the agreement?
 What if there is a change in the law affecting taxes?
-This can affect the balance of revenues or risk between the parties.
+This can affect the balance of revenue or risk between the parties.

 Guaranteed availability is a percentage of the volume that is guaranteed in the contract.
 Know how under-performance will be contractually treated.